-Gowrie Victoria delivers nationally accredited qualifications in the full scope of Early Childhood and School Age Education and Care vocational courses.
+Gowrie Victoria focuses specifically on delivering Early Childhood Education and Care nationally accredited qualifications.
 Pricing for learners to undertake these courses is broken into three categories:

 - Learners who are eligible for Government Subsidised Funding under the Skills First Program (non-concession)